railwayapp/docs/src/docs/guides/database-migration-guide.md

 ## Conclusion

-We're committed to providing you with the best tools and solutions for your needs.
-This migration is a significant step in that direction.
-While change can sometimes be daunting, rest assured that we've made the process as smooth and risk-free as possible.
-We appreciate your understanding and cooperation, and we're excited about the new possibilities this transition brings!
+We're committed to providing the best solutions for your needs, and the new database services are a big step in that direction.
+We're excited about the possibilities that this transition brings to your experience on Railway.

 ## Need Help?